neuro-sys/neuro-bot/README.md

 ###### Features:
  - Loading of plugins at runtime without having to restart the bot.
- - Plugins can also be written in python through the embedded python interpreter.
+ - Plugins that are written in Python are run through the embedded Python interpreter.

 ###### How to build & run:
 	$ make && ./neurobot